 When a new safety concern is detected, it is promptly issued in the form of therapeutic goods safety alert by NPC, DRAP.
-The therapeutic good safety alerts are communicated uploaded on DRAP website or sometimes through social media as the public safety information for healthcare professionals, patients and registration holders.
+The therapeutic good safety alerts are communicated uploaded on the DRAP website or sometimes through social media as the public safety information for healthcare professionals, patients and registration holders.
+NPC may also communicate through email or other web-based announcment with the registration holders when a signal is detected.